tomjoht/documentation-theme-jekyll/doc_pages.md

 ---
 title: Pages
-audience: writer, designer
-tags: [getting-started, formatting]
+tags: [getting-started, formatting, content-types]
-keywords:
+keywords: pages, authoring, exclusion, frontmatter
-last_updated:
+last_updated: August 12, 2015
-summary:
+summary: "This theme uses pages only, not posts.
+You need to make sure your pages have the appropriate frontmatter.
+One frontmatter tag your users might find helpful is the summary tag.
+This functions similar in purpose to the shortdesc element in DITA."
 ---
 {% include linkrefs.html %}